List of Go games: AlphaGo vs Lee Sedol

 Five months after defeating Fan Hui, AlphaGo played a series of five games against 9 dan Lee Sedol, a South Korean professional widely considered one of the strongest and most creative players in the world.
-Prior to the match, in February 2016, Lee Sedol expressed confidence in winning, although acknowledging AlphaGo as a "strong player", and discussion on website GoGameGuru reported that at the time that "the majority of the world’s top players had thought [AlphaGo winning a game against Lee] to be practically impossible".
+Prior to the match, in February 2016, Lee expressed confidence in winning, although acknowledging AlphaGo as a "strong player", and discussion on the website GoGameGuru reported that at the time that "the majority of the world’s top players had thought [AlphaGo winning a game against Lee] to be practically impossible".
 The game conditions were: Chinese rules, komi (compensation points for playing second) of 7.5, 2 hours time and three 60-second byoyomi (limited time after their initial time is used).
 As with its previous games against Fan Hui, the tournament was on a full size board and on an equal basis.
 The computer won the first three games of five, Lee won the fourth, and the computer won the fifth and last game, leading to a final score of 4–1.
 Each of the five games played has been widely followed and analyzed.
 This marked the first time a computer had competed, much less won, at the highest level of the game, and each game gained worldwide coverage.